DWIZ-FM

-DWIZ (89.3 FM), broadcasting as 89.3 DWIZ News FM, is a radio station owned and operated by Aliw Broadcasting Corporation.
+DWIZ (89.3 FM), broadcasting as 89.3 Home Radio, is a radio station owned and operated by Aliw Broadcasting Corporation.
 The station's studio and transmitter are located at the 4/F, Bedbox Hotel Bldg., Rizal St., Dagupan.

-It operates daily from 5:00 AM to 10:00 PM.
+History

-The station was established in 2010 as 89dot3 Home Radio with call letters DWQT.
+The station was established in 2009 as 89dot3 Home Radio under the call letters DWQT.
 It carried an easy listening format.
-On July 15, 2013, it switched to a news and talk format under the DWIZ branding, having its official launch on July 25.
+On July 15, 2013, it switched to a news and talk format under the DWIZ branding, the first provincial station to do so, having its official launch on July 25.
 It was headed by former DZRH anchor Andy Vital.
+On April 30, 2026, DWIZ News FM made its final broadcast.
+On May 8, after a week of music automation, it was relaunched under the Home Radio network.